powsybl/powsybl.github.io/docs/iidm/reducer/index.md

 The $$P_0$$ and $$Q_0$$ are set to the $$P$$ and $$Q$$ of the relevant terminal, depending on the side kept in the network.
 If the line is disconnected, $$P_0$$ and $$Q_0$$ are set to `NaN`.
-The connectivity information (node or bus depending on the voltage level topology) are kept.
+The connectivity information (node or bus depending on the voltage level topology) is kept.

 ### Options